Denhonator/Fysiikkapeli/README.md

 * Make a bigger level
 * Work on special system: Collect temporary power-ups?
 Make special finite?
 * Add special interactions to levels (perhaps something that flings you at high speed?)

+## How to play
+Go to Project2/x64/Relase or Debug to find the .exe.
+Only Debug folder has conf.cfg (whoops), the versions are identical atm.

+# Controls
+WASD and arrow keys to move.
+For WASD, hold Q and A, W or D to go fast but use special.
+With arrow keys, use RCTRL.
+Hold up to boost yourself when going up.
+Recharge this by landing on ground.
+Bounce.